Soviet involvement in regime change: 1941: Iran

-1944-1947: Romania
+1944–1947: Romania

 As World War II turned against the Axis and the Soviet Union won on the Eastern Front, several Romanian politicians, including Mihai Antonescu and Iuliu Maniu, entered secret negotiations with the Allies.
 At the time Romania was ruled over by dictator Ion Antonescu, with King Michael I as a figurehead.
 The Romanians had contributed a large number of troops to the front, and had hoped to regain territory and survive.
 After the Soviets launched a successful offensive into Romania King Michael I met with the National Democratic Bloc to try and take over the government.
 He tried to get the dictator Ion Antonescu, to switch sides but he refused.
 So the king immediately ordered his arrest and took over the government in King Michael's Coup.
 Romania switched sides and began fighting against the Axis.

 However the Soviet Union still ended up occupying the country.
 The Soviet representatives pressured the king into appointing Petru Groza, the candidate put forwards by the communist alliance, as the Prime Minister of Romania in March 1945.
 The following year the communist-dominated alliance won 1946 Romanian general election, though the opposition accused the government of widespread fraud.
 The king only ruled as a figurehead, and the Romanian Communist Party took control of the country.
 In the 1947 the Paris Peace Treaties allowed the Red Army to continue to maintain troops in the country.
 In 1947 the government forced the King to abdicate and leave the country, and afterwards abolished the Romanian monarchy.
 The Parliament declared the Romanian People's Republic in Bucharest, which was friendly and aligned with Moscow.
 The Soviet Army presence continued until 1958.
+Some time after that, the de-satellization of Romania would take place.

 1944–1949: Xinjiang

 1944–1946: Bulgaria

 The Kingdom of Bulgaria originally joined the Axis to gain territory and be protected from the USSR.
 Additionally, Bulgaria wanted to fend off the communists in the country, who had influence in the army.
-Despite this, Bulgaria did not participate in the war very much, not joining in Operation Barbarosa and refusing to send its Jewish Population to concentration camps.
+Despite this, Bulgaria did not participate in the war very much, not joining in Operation Barbarossa and refusing to send its Jewish Population to concentration camps.
 However, in 1943 Tsar Boris III died, and the Axis were starting to lose on the Eastern Front.
 The Bulgarian government negotiated with the allies and withdrew from the war in August 1944.
 Despite this they refused to expel the German troops still stationed in the country.
 The Soviet Union responded by invading the country in September 1944, which coincided with the 1944 coup by communists.
 The coup saw the communist Fatherland Front take power.
 The new government abolished the monarchy and executed former officials of the government including 1,000 to 3,000 dissidents, war criminals, and monarchists in the People's Court, as well as exilling Tsar Simeon II.
 Following the 1946 Bulgarian republic referendum the People's Republic of Bulgaria was set up under the leadership of Georgi Dimitrov.